krisyslab/MonashCyber-Project1/README.md

 In addition to the above, Azure has provisioned a **load balancer** in front of all DVWA machines except for the jump box.
 The load balancer's targets are organized into the following availability zones:
 - **Availability Zone 1**: Web 1 to 3
 - **Availability Zone 2**: ELK server

-## ELK Server Configuration

-The ELK VM exposes an Elastic Stack instance. **Docker** is used to download and manage an ELK container.

-Rather than configure ELK manually, we opted to develop a reusable Ansible Playbook to accomplish the task.
-This playbook is duplicated below.

-To use this playbook, one must log into the Jump Box, then issue: `ansible-playbook install_elk.yml`.
-This runs the `install_elk.yml` playbook on the `elk` host.

 ### Access Policies